Skip to main content

 Below are some of the mistakes folks make when putting things into their recycling.

-recycling mistakes
+Other Common recycling mistakes

-Full Boxes
+Putting Full Boxes in the Cart

-You need to empty and flatten your cardboard boxes before putting them into the recycling.
-A lot of packing material cannot be recycled.
+You must empty and flatten your cardboard boxes before putting them into the recycling.

 Drinking glasses, baking dishes, windows, light bulbs, and other glass items do not belong in your recycling cart.